Part of the

 Objective and expected outcomes

-Students in the BSc programme Soil, Water, Atmosphere start a journey that is part of a longer path; a path started in their high school years, and that will lead to a first job somewhere in the distant future.
+Students in the BSc programme Soil, Water, Atmosphere start a journey that is part of a longer path; a path started in their high school years, and that will lead to their first jobs somewhere in the distant future.
 That path, however, is not fixed and prescribed, and it is up to students to find a path that suits them best.

-This course is, thus, meant to help students navigate their BSc programme.
+The objective of this course is thus, to help students navigate their BSc programme.
 Finding their path involves developing skills, knowledge and attitudes, finding the connections between all those interesting and challenging courses, selecting courses and developing themselves into a budding scientists, ready to make the next step after completion of their BSc.

-At the end of the course (that is: at the and of their BSc journey) students will be able to:
+At the end of the course (that is: at the and of their BSc journey) students are expected to be able to:

 1. Live, Structured Contact Moments